How Small Businesses Can Manage Direct & Email Marketing

-- Ask simple questions like, “Are my ideal customers younger or older than me?”
+- Ask simple questions like these: “Are my ideal customers younger or older than me?”
 “Are they single, married, or divorced?”
 “Do they have children or not?”
 Then think about how you would target that person.
-Say your ideal customer is older than you, married, and has children, this may resemble a parent for you, so think about how you would target your mother or father.
+Say your ideal customer is older than you, married, and has children.
+Well, that sounds like a parent, so then think about how you would target your mother or father.

-There’s much more to be learned from Chris than just these few takeaways, including strategies for maintaining a marketing list and where many business owners make mistakes when getting started with email marketing.
+There’s much more to be learned from Chris than just these few takeaways, including strategies for maintaining a marketing list and areas where many business owners make mistakes when getting started with email marketing.
 Download the podcast on iTunes for more.

 Mastering Email Marketing

 While direct mail can be just as or more valuable than email marketing, you’ll still want to implement some kind of email campaign for your company as well.
-Since email is preferred for information about local events, it could be a great way to advertise your small business in your community.
-And since email marketing is generally less expensive and less difficult than direct mail pieces, you may be ably to utilize email campaigns more often.
-You can easily get started with email marketing with services such as MailChimp, which can help you build and manage your campaigns.
+Because email is preferred for information about local events, it could be a great way to advertise your small business in your community.
+And since email marketing is generally less expensive and less difficult to produce than direct mail, you may be ably to use email campaigns more often.
+You can easily get started in email marketing with services such as MailChimp, which can help you build and manage your campaigns.
 If you are employing email marketing more than other strategies, though, be sure you’re always providing value as Dunn suggests.
 It can be easy to develop a template and forget to innovate.
-If your messaging becomes too repetitive or rigid, you may lose subscribers or get tossed to spam.
+If your messaging becomes too repetitive or rigid, you may lose subscribers or get tossed as spam.

 Is Your Email Marketing Strategy Too Rigid?

-Marketers need to pivot with the changing landscape, buyer preferences, industry forecasts, and more.
-As such, marketers must constantly adjust — often through trial and error — their strategies, which can be grueling.
+Marketers need to pivot with the changing business landscape, buyer preferences, industry forecasts, and more.
+As such, marketers must constantly adjust their strategies – often through trial and error – which can be grueling.